Unfortunately, scammers also know how much we love vacations and will go to great lengths to separate us from our hard-earned money.

 The Vacation Rental Scam

 Unless you live close by, it’s nearly impossible to verify the condition or even the existence of your vacation rental.
-Scammers take advantage of this reality by posting bogus vacation rental homes in online classified ads or forums.
+Scammers exploit this reality by posting fake vacation rental listings in online classified ads or forums.
 These ads are usually bursting with detail, describing the luxuries of the rental and an incredibly low price.
 To book your stay, you’re required to pay a large upfront deposit.

 Unfortunately, once you arrive at your destination and realize it was all a scam, the scammer and your money are nowhere to be found.